Waste-to-energy plant: Pollution

 Waste-to-energy plants cause less air pollution than coal plants, but more than natural gas plants.
-At the same time, it is carbon-negative: processing waste into fuel releases considerably less carbon and methane into the air than having waste decay away in landfills or the lake.
+At the same time, it is carbon-negative: processing waste into fuel releases considerably less carbon and methane into the air than having waste decay away in landfills or bodies of water.

 Waste-to-energy plants are designed to reduce the emission of air pollutants in the flue gases exhausted to the atmosphere, such as nitrogen oxides, sulfur oxides and particulates, and to destroy pollutants already present in the waste, using pollution control measures such as baghouses, scrubbers, and electrostatic precipitators.
 High temperature, efficient combustion, and effective scrubbing and controls can significantly reduce air pollution outputs.

-Burning municipal waste does produce significant amounts of dioxin and furan emissions to the atmosphere as compared to the smaller amounts produced by burning coal or natural gas.
-Dioxins and furans are considered by many to be serious health hazards.
-However, advances in emission control designs and very stringent new governmental regulations, as well as public opposition to municipal waste incinerators, have caused large reductions in the amount of dioxins and furans produced by waste-to-energy plants.
+Burning municipal waste does produce significant amounts of dioxins and dioxin-like compounds as compared to the smaller amounts produced by burning coal or natural gas.
+These compounds are considered by scientists to be serious health hazards.
+However, advances in emission control designs and very stringent new governmental regulations, as well as public opposition to municipal waste incinerators, have caused large reductions in emissions from waste-to-energy plants.

 Waste-to-energy plants produce fly ash and bottom ash just as is the case when coal is combusted.
 The total amount of ash produced by waste-to-energy plants ranges from 15% to 25% by weight of the original quantity of waste, and the fly ash amounts to about 10% to 20% of the total ash.
 The fly ash, by far, constitutes more of a potential health hazard than does the bottom ash because the fly ash contains toxic metals such as lead, cadmium, copper, and zinc as well as small amounts of dioxins and furans.
 The bottom ash may or may not contain significant levels of health hazardous materials.
 In the United States, and perhaps in other countries as well, the law requires that the ash be tested for toxicity before disposal in landfills.
 If the ash is found to be hazardous, it can only be disposed of in landfills which are carefully designed to prevent pollutants in the ash from leaching into underground aquifers.

-Odor pollution can be a problem when the plant location is not isolated.
+Odor can be a problem when the plant location is not isolated.
 Some plants store the waste in an enclosed area with a negative pressure, which prevents unpleasant odors from escaping, and the air drawn from the storage area is sent through the boiler or a filter.
 However, not all plants take steps to reduce the odor, resulting in complaints.

 An issue that affects community relationships is the increased road traffic of garbage trucks to transport municipal waste to the waste-to-energy facility.
 Due to this reason, most waste-to-energy plants are located in industrial areas.